Wurm3/FourConnect-AI/README.md

-Four Connect with a not finished monte carlo alogrithm as AI.
+Four Connect with a finished monte carlo alogrithm as AI.
+Unfinished NeuralNetwork.